-20 fast and fluid news apps for iPhone and Android
+Keep up-to-date with the best news apps on iPhone and Android

 Al Jazeera English

 Al Jazeera was the first 24-hour news channel to cover the Middle East, and has become one of the most popular and established publications in the region.
-Thankfully, it also reports on news from around the globe, whether talking the effects of El Niño in California or the education rate of kids in rural Sudan.
+It has since grown and developed, reporting on news from around the globe.
+The app has access to 24-hour news coverage, video clips of the biggest stories, and reams of news stories, features pieces, and opinions from around the world.

 Download now from: